zkurtz/dummio/README.md

 data = ezio.json.load(file_path)
 ```

-You may pass additional keyword arguments to the underlying IO methods, but the basic design goal is to make IO as easy as possible in simplest and most-common case.
-For 99% of use cases, users should not need to worry about encodings or file open `mode` options.
+Users should not need to worry about encodings or file open `mode` options for 99% of use cases.
+However, you may pass additional keyword arguments to the underlying IO methods.

 ## Examples